common name: jumping spiders: gray wall jumper and pantropical jumper

 This species is dorsoventrally flattened.
 The males are 8 to 9 mm in length, while females are 8 to10 mm.
 In life, males appear to be longitudinally striped with alternating black and white, but in alcohol it is apparent that the dark abdominal stripes are reddish brown, and reddish-brown hairs also occur around the eyes.
 The carapace is mostly black with a white stripe on each side and one down the middle, the lateral stripes joining in front across the clypeus.
 A distinctive white inverted "V" mark occurs on the chellicerae.
 The female is gray dorsally, the carapace edged with a thin white stripe laterally and an orange clypeus; the semifoliar gray abdomen is edged with broad black stripes on each side which meet posteriorly.
 In alcohol, some reddish- brown hairs can be seen within the gray areas, especially on the abdomen.
 Immatures closely resemble the adult females, although sub-adult males may be distinguished by their swollen palpi.
 All free-living stages feed primarily on small Diptera which alight on buildings, although they are capable of capturing large crane flies twice their length, and larger, heavier muscoid flies.
 Females make a white eggsac in a crevice, somewhat flattened and about 1.5 cm in diameter, inside which they stay and guard 25 to 40 eggs which are contained inside a lenticular silken case about 6 mm in diameter.
 Spiderlings disperse about three weeks after the eggs are laid.

 Figure 1.
 Male gray wall jumper, Menemerus bivittatus (Dufour).
-Photograph by Division of Plant Industry.
+Photograph by G.B.
+Edwards, Division of Plant Industry.

 Figure 2.
 Female gray wall jumper, Menemerus bivittatus (Dufour).
-Photograph by Division of Plant Industry.
+Photograph by G.B.
+Edwards, Division of Plant Industry.

 Attus paykullii Audouin, in Savigny, 1825